 5. Focus On Your Goals

 Remember that budgeting is a long term process, and not every month is going to be perfect.
-Unexpected expenses can pop up from time to time that hurt your budget one month – but don’t let that discourage you the next month.
+Unexpected expenses pop up from time to time that hurt your budget one month – but don’t let that discourage you.